The management of civil parking enforcement within the County of Devon by the Council will:

 This will then be passed to the processing team to avoid the driver paying an incorrect penalty.

-Once you have issued and served a PCN you cannot take it back for any reason.
+Once you have issued and served a PCN correctly, you cannot take it back for any reason.
 It must be appealed.

-Everyone has responsibility for health and safety.
-There are risk assessments for the service and team which everyone has a responsibility to read, act upon and raise concerns or changes that may impact these risk assessments.
+Everyone has responsibility to health and safety.
+There are risk assessments for the service and team which everyone has responsibility to read, act upon and raise concerns or changes that may impact these risk assessments.
+If you have a concern regarding your own or a colleague’s health and safety, you need to raise this with a supervisor or Team Manager.

 This section will focus on specific processes for contraventions and is to be used as a reference guide when on street.
 It will not go into details about the full legal wording of a contravention code and there are other resources for that, but rather give an overview into a contravention, observation times and any exemptions that may apply.